 Continue to sew darts in all of the circles.

 - Next, you want to layer the flannel circles to make the nursing pads more absorbent.
 With the heavy weight flannel, I layered 3 circles for each nursing pad.
-If you have regular weight flannel, I'd recommend 6 circles for each nursing pad.
+If you have regular weight flannel, I'd recommend 6 pieces of flannel circles for each nursing pad.
 When you layer them, stagger the darts and folded fabric so they aren't all stacked together - that would cause too much bulk.
 I layered them with the darts at 12, 4 and 8, like a clock.
 Also, the top and bottom layers had the darts folded to the inside.

-- Here is another view of layering the circles of flannel to make thick and absorbent nursing pads.
+- Here is another view of layering the circles of flannel to make thick and absorbent washable nursing pads.

-- Now, zigzag or serge around the circles!
+- Now, zigzag stitch or serge around the circles!
 I didn't have my serger with me, so used the zigzag stitch on my sewing machine.
 I did zig zag around them twice, to make sure I captured all three layers.

 - Here is another view of sewing the layers of darted flannel together to form an absorbent nursing pad.